 The Dutch mobile telecoms market is a three-player oligopoly (T-Mobile plus KPN and Vodafone).
 HDIV’s managers feel that such markets exhibit much greater price stability and higher margins than those with four or more competitors.
 The EU had sought to encourage greater competition with the aim of driving down prices for consumers.
 However, recognising the degree of investment needed to support the introduction of 5G, they seem happier to accept three-player models.

 Another relatively recent investment was debt issued by GLP Capital, operating partner to Gaming and Leisure Properties, Inc. The company raised finance in December to fund the purchase of the real property assets of Live!
 Casino & Hotel Maryland, Live!
 Casino & Hotel Philadelphia, and Live!
 Casino Pittsburgh.
 The managers think that the company’s leverage is reasonably conservative.
-It also helps, in the managers’ view, that rental payments are a high priority for such businesses.
+It also helps that rental payments are a high priority for such businesses.
 It is notable that despite COVID-related casino closures, no rental payments due to the company were missed during the pandemic.

 HDIV has a good long-term track record relative to its benchmark, aided in part by the actions that the managers took in the depths of the pandemic to increase gearing and invest while others were panic-selling.

-The managers’ stance on the direction of interest rates runs contrary to that of many other market participants and, if their call on the direction of markets is correct, has the potential to drive the next leg of HDIV’s outperformance of its benchmark and peers.
+The managers’ stance on the direction of interest rates runs contrary to that of many other market participants and has the potential to drive the next leg of HDIV’s outperformance of its benchmark and peers.

-Another factor that the managers think will likely play in HDIV’s favour is its focus on good quality companies operating in growing markets.
-In their estimation, more challenged businesses may find the coming year tough and that could be reflected in the price of their debt.
+Another factor that will likely play in HDIV’s favour is its focus on good quality companies operating in growing markets.
+More challenged businesses may find the coming year tough and that could be reflected in the price of their debt.
 Having said that, the managers are not expecting to see a significant uptick in defaults.

 HDIV is a constituent of the AIC’s debt – loans and bonds sector, and we have used this as a comparator.
 The funds within the debt – loans and bonds sector encompass a variety of investment objectives and strategies, not all of which compare well with HDIV’s investment strategy.

-The trust’s ongoing charges ratio remains competitive, especially given the size of the trust.
+The trust’s ongoing charges ratio remains very competitive, especially given the size of the trust.

-The managers think that their focus on quality meant that the portfolio lagged some competing funds when more cyclical names rallied.
-In particular, they say that the absence of exposure to the energy and mining sectors, which have fared well over the past year or so, has held back HDIV’s short-term returns relative to its peers.
+The managers’ focus on quality meant that the portfolio lagged some competing funds when more cyclical names rallied.
+In particular, the absence of exposure to the energy and mining sectors, which have fared well over the past year or so, has held back HDIV’s short-term returns relative to its peers.

-Nevertheless, over the longer term, HDIV’s focus on credit issued by companies with sustainable business models appears to have worked well and despite its short-term underperformance, HDIV remains about middle of the peer group over the longer term.
+Nevertheless, over the longer term, HDIV’s focus on credit issued by companies with sustainable business models has worked well and despite its short-term underperformance, HDIV remains about middle of the peer group over the longer term.